dwndland/Chapter.Net.WPF.Converters/README.md

 ## Features
 - **Override** Override any converter to change their behavior.
 - **ValueConverterGroup** Calls one converter after another by passing the result of the previous as a value to the second.
+- **MultiValueConverterGroup** Calls the EntryConverter and then one converter after another by passing the result of the previous as a value to the second.
 - **BooleanToBooleanConverter** Converts a single boolean or a list of booleans to another single boolean representation.
 - **BooleanToIntegerConverter** Converts a single boolean or a list of booleans to an integer representation.
 - **BooleanToVisibilityConverter** Converts a single boolean or a list of booleans into a Visibility representation.